Faculty, Staff, & Students

 The key events involved in the development, protection and commercialization of an invention are laid out in the list below.
 The list depicts the order in which these events typically occur; however, some events may take place simultaneously or in a different order, depending on the needs of the inventors and the university.

 - NDSU researcher(s) pursues an academic or sponsored research question.
 Prior to the actual creation of an invention or in the early stages of reducing the invention to practice, a researcher may require the assistance of the NDSU Office of Industry Engagement and Intellectual Property in preserving intellectual property (IP) rights and, helping maintain the confidentiality of the research in its proposal and development stages.

-- NDSURF may file for patent or other intellectual property protection, initially paying all the associated attorney fees and costs of protecting the invention.
-Proper protection includes geographic considerations, inventorship and clear delineation of claims from any “prior art” and literature.
+- NDSURF may file for a patent or other intellectual property protection, initially paying all the associated attorney fees and costs of protecting the invention.
+Proper protection includes geographic considerations, inventorship, and clear delineation of claims from any “ prior art” and literature.

 - NDSURF takes the final step in the process, initiating one of four options:

 - Licenses invention to an outside commercial entity.

 - Requests that inventor complete additional research before pursuing further commercialization activities.

 - Licenses the invention to a faculty member’s start-up company.